MarianoMolina/project_alice/README.md

    - Combine multiple tasks into a sequential or conditional flow
    - Define complex processes involving multiple agents and task types, check tasks, api tasks, agents with tools, etc.

+### Available APIs
+Currently, there are 2 types of APIs:
+- **LLM model**: You can use LM Studio (deploy locally), OpenAI-like endpoints and Anthropic.
+Any model can be added, but to add any endpoint that behaves differently, you'll need a new APIEngine class.
+- **Search APIs**: Google, Exa, Reddit, Arxiv and Wikipedia.

 ## Development